New Mexico Lottery

 The New Mexico Lottery is run by the government of New Mexico.
 It was established in 1996.
 It is a member of the Multi-State Lottery Association (MUSL).
 It offers draw games and scratch off games.
 As of December 2014, draw games are Powerball, Mega Millions, Monopoly Millionaires' Club, Hot Lotto, Roadrunner Cash, Pick 3, Quicksters, and Lucky Numbers Bingo.

 The New Mexico Lottery Authority is separate from the New Mexico government.
 A seven-person board of directors appointed by the Government of New Mexico operates the Lottery, which has oversight from the Legislative Finance Committee.

 New Mexico requires lottery players to be at least 18.

 Notable prizes

 The largest prize to date won on a ticket bought in New Mexico was for the Powerball drawing on September 27, 2008.
 The ticket was worth $206.9 million, payable in 30 annual payments (increasing by 4 percent yearly), or about $102.9 million cash value.

 New Mexico-only draw games

 Roadrunner Cash

-Roadrunner Cash drawings are Mondays through Saturdays at approximately 9:45 PM Mountain Time.
+Roadrunner Cash drawings are every night at approximately 9:45 pm Mountain Time.
 It draws five numbers from 1 through 37.
 Tickets cost $1 per play per drawing.
 The jackpot starts at $25,000, increasing by at least $2,000 if there is no play matching all five numbers.

+Historically the game was introduced in 1998 as a pick 5 out of 34 game with a jackpot that started at $20,000 and grew until it was won and drawings were held every day of the week.
+The game drew 6 numbers from 1-34 for each drawing (with the 6th being the bonus number which only applies to non jackpot prizes to help players win more money).
+On October 5, 2009, the Sunday drawing was discontinued after the game switched to 5/37 from 5/34.
+A prize for matching two of the winning numbers drawn was also added to the prize structure (originally players who matched at least three of the winning numbers drawn with the numbers on their Roadrunner Cash tickets won prizes).
+The “bonus number” feature was also dropped in favor of the current format.
+After so many years, the Sunday drawings are returned.